 Homemade Garlic Remedies

 There’s something old-fashioned and comforting about homemade remedies, and garlic fits right into that tradition.
+It’s one of the reasons I always come back to the health benefits of garlic when I’m leaning on simple, natural care at home.
 One of my favorite remedies is garlic honey.
 To make it, I peel fresh cloves and lightly crush them before placing them in a jar and covering them with raw honey.
-After a week or so, the garlic mellows out and infuses the honey with its goodness.
-When anyone feels run-down or starts coughing, a spoonful of this is soothing and powerful.
+After about a week, the garlic softens and infuses the honey with all those soothing garlic health benefits, turning it into a powerful little pantry remedy.

 Garlic and Heart Health